Local points on twists of $X(p)$ with applications: Introduction

-Another motivation for Question~\ref{Q} is its applications to Diophantine equations.
-For example, in \cite{23n} the first author, together with Naskr{\k e}cki, and Stoll reduce the study of the Fermat-type equation $x^2 + y^3 = z^p$ to finding rational points on a list of $X_E^{\pm}(p)$ for seven specific elliptic curves~$E$.
+\end{theorem} Moreover, in \cite{23n} the first author, together with Naskr{\k e}cki, and Stoll reduce the study of the Fermat-type equation $x^2 + y^3 = z^p$ to finding rational points on a list of $X_E^{\pm}(p)$ for seven specific elliptic curves~$E$.
 Existing methods are often impractical for finding $\Q$-points on these curves, and it is natural to first eliminate curves lacking local points.
 An application of the methods in this paper to this problem is ongoing work of the authors together with Ignasi S\'anchez-Rodr\'iguez, and the results will be described elsewhere.